 - A review of any current risk-control and loss-prevention initiatives

-Upon renewals for our existing clients, we repeat many of these steps to track operational changes, monitor current insurance-program performance, and ensure our unwavering understanding of the organization.
+Upon renewals for existing clients, we repeat many of these steps to track operational changes, monitor current insurance-program performance, and ensure our unwavering understanding of the organization.

-- Discuss all potential risk-treatment techniques that may include a blend of avoidance, retention, and/or risk transfer either through insurance or contract
+- Discuss potential risk-treatment techniques that may include a blend of avoidance, retention, and/or risk transfer either through insurance or contract

 - Review the scope and structure of existing insurance programs to help ensure coverage, retentions/deductible, and limits are appropriate, and decide if any adjustments should be made